The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Introduction

 The MW--LMC system can be described by various levels of simulation fidelity.
 For any type of simulation, there exists a trade-off between the simulation fidelity and the ability to explore a large model parameter space.
 The simplest prescriptions are \textit{rigid} models of the MW and LMC galaxies.
 Rigid models describe the MW and LMC as analytic potentials that have fixed functional forms, i.e., they are time-invariant, although they are allowed to move in response to each other.
 The fidelity of the MW--LMC system can be increased by using $N$-body simulations in combination with Basis Function Expansions \citep[BFEs, e.g.,][often called deforming MW--LMC simulations]{Lilley2018a, Lilley2018b, Sanders2020, 2020MNRAS.494L..11P, Garavito-Camargo2019, Garavito-Camargo2021, Lilleengen2023, Vasiliev2024}.
 They aim to match the present-day conditions of the MW and LMC while also accounting for the dark matter halo responses of both galaxies during the infall of the LMC.
-Further increasing the fidelity, MW--LMC systems have been identified in state-of-the-art cosmological hydrodynamical zoom-in simulations.
+Furthermore, MW--LMC analogues have been identified in state-of-the-art cosmological hydrodynamical zoom-in simulations.
 For example, there are many examples within the \textit{Feedback In Realistic Environments} Latte \citep[\textit{FIRE},][]{Samuel2021, Wetzel2023, Garavito-Camargo2024, Arora2024}, the \textit{Milky Way-est} \citep{Buch2024}, the \textit{APOSTLE} \citep{Santos-Santos2021}, the \textit{Auriga} \citep{Grand2017, Smith-Orlik2023, Grand2024} and the \textit{DREAMS} \citep{Rose2025} simulation suites.
+Although cosmological analogues are inherently higher fidelity than $N$-body equivalents, they do not aim to exactly match present-day condition of the MW and LMC.